LarsAur/Arcanum/README.md

 * `--capture-test` Test that move generation for capture moves works.
 * `--zobrist-test` Testing that zobrist hashing works.
 * `--perft-test` Runs [perft][perft] on a number of predefined positions with known [results][perft-results].
+* `--symeval-test` A sanity test checking that a large number of random symmetrical and equal positions have the same static evaluation.
 * `--search-perf` Runs a 20 ply game searching at depth 6 with [quiescence][qsearch] search starting with 4 plys of checking moves.
 This is a performance test, checking the speed of the search.
 * `--engine-perf` Runs a search for 5 seconds on a number of difficult [test-positions][test-positions] ([Bratko-Kopec Test][bkt]).
 This is a performance test, checking the strength of the search.